wnfs-wg/spec/spec/shared-private-data.md

 }
 ```

-Here `encode` is a function that maps a block index to a low-endian byte array encoding of a 64-bit unsigned integer.
+Here `encode` is a function that maps a share counter to a low-endian byte array encoding of a 64-bit unsigned integer.

 The `recipientExchangeKey` are the recipient device's exchange key bytes, including the protocol versioning prefix.